Icon New game New game

 7

-jump left target middle direction right
+left right jump target middle direction

 As you face the , you should - turn off your foot to land on your foot in the of the circle .
 The rotation will continue while this foot is planted .